Hyde Park Barracks

 In 1862, the third floor of the central dormitory building was converted for use by the Government Asylum for Infirm and Destitute Women, which contained just over 200 patients at its peak.
 Matron Lucy Applewhaite Hicks and her family lived at Hyde Park Barracks while [media]she was employed there as head matron at the Female Immigration Depot, then as superintendent overseeing both groups of women from 1862.

 In 1886, the asylum patients were moved to Newington Asylum and the immigration depot was relocated elsewhere in Sydney.
 The Department of Attorney General and Justice oversaw extensive remodelling of the buildings within the barracks complex, and the construction of new ones for its use.
-Hyde Park Barracks was used primarily for judicial purposes until the late 1970s.
+In 1887 the row of buildings along the northern wall of the yard was converted into a series of offices for the newly appointed Examiner of Patents, the Inspector of Weights and Measures and a temporary coroner’s court.
+There was no attached morgue - these were located at The Rocks and the Devonshire Street Cemeteries - but the premises included an office for the Sydney City Coroner and the jury, as well as a courtroom in the centre of the building which featured a dock for reporters and a dais for the Coroner.
+The Hyde Park Barracks was used primarily for judicial purposes until 1979, despite some calls for its demolition in the early-20th century.

 Government proposals to demolish the barracks in the 1930s prompted fiery debate and mobilised the nascent heritage movement in Sydney, eventually contributing to the formation of the National Trust in 1945.
 The barracks was placed on the Register of the National Estate in 1978, and three years later was granted one of the first permanent conservation orders in New South Wales under the 1977 Heritage Act.
 In 1980, the state government announced that Hyde Park Barracks would be converted into a museum of Sydney's history and that the physical fabric of the central dormitory building would be restored to its original convict phase, meaning that additions to the building and grounds would be stripped away to reveal Greenway's original design. [media]When restoration works began, artefacts were revealed under the floors of the central dormitory building and within the grounds of the compound, which led the Department of Public Works to embark on Sydney's first large public archaeological excavation.